sail1972/loopback-example-database/README.md

     });
 ```

-`dataSource.automigrate()` creates or recreates the table in MySQL based on the model definition for `account`.
+`dataSource.automigrate()` creates or recreates the table in PostgreSQL based on the model definition for `account`.
 Please
 note **the call will drop the table if it exists and your data will be lost**.
 We can use `dataSource.autoupdate()` instead
 to keep the existing data.

-`Account.create()` inserts two sample records to the MySQL table.
+`Account.create()` inserts two sample records to the PostgreSQL table.

 ## Run the application